vgacentrifuge/pcb/README.md

 We can buy e.g. 2 of the 2x8 pin vertical male header per board [3020-16-0200-00](https://www.digikey.no/en/products/detail/cnc-tech/3020-16-0200-00/3441735).
 And 2 of the female as well [PPPC082LJBN-RC](https://www.digikey.no/en/products/detail/sullins-connector-solutions/PPPC082LJBN-RC/776019).
 These are both through-hole.

+### Splitting the MCU and FPGA
+We have considered splitting the PCB in half, to separate the MCU from the FPGA.
+In practice we will probably not create two PCBs, since clock lines shouldn't go through pins, but it would be great to have a PCB that can be used without the MCU physically on the board.

+With SPI, we control the speed ourselves, so we can tune it down until it is stable, depending on how the wiring is.

+The SPI between the MCU and FPGA should have room to solder on a pin header.
+The SPI clock is slower than the 48MHz clock-out from the MCU, which should **not** have a pin header.
+We also give the FPGA its own oscillator, to not depend on the MCU clock out.

+The SPI lane for the SD card can also have holes for soldering on a pin header if desired.
+The I2C buses for the ADCs and LCD screen should have pins, and the keyboard matrix should have them.

 ### Power circuit
 We base it on the PCB lecture.
 We need to power up the 1.0V, 1.8V and 3.3V in order.